Higashiyama District in Kyoto

 Map of Japan

-Higashiyama Ward is located in the center of Kyoto and stretches north to south along the Higashiyama ridge.
+Higashiyama District is located three kilometers northeast from the center of Kyoto and stretches north to south along the Higashiyama ridge.

 How to get to Higashiyama?